Education Model: Individualized / Experienced Based / Project Learning

 Our Vision is to create technical academies that foster competencies, creativity, confidence and purpose resulting in successful leaders and citizens for Minnesota’s future.

-Technical Academies of Minnesota (TAM) will provide students in grades 7-12 with an individualized learning program that includes career preparedness, college readiness, and community partnerships and opportunities, in a project-based, teacher-led school.
+Technical Academies of Minnesota (TAM) will provide students in grades 7-12 with an individualized learning program that includes career preparedness, college readiness, and community partnerships and opportunities, in a project-based, staff-led school.
 Technical Academies’ educational program has four main characteristics based on EdVision’s Design Essentials:

 Small Learning Communities, Advisory based